 Great! you're all signed in.
 Click to download your resource.Download

 Satisfactory academic progress (SAP) consists of both a GPA component (qualitative) and a course progress component (quantitative) and is checked at the end of every term.
-To maintain good standing, students must earn a minimum GPA of 3.0 or final course grade of B. Students who do not earn a B or above are subject to the Academic Probation Policy.
+To maintain good standing, students must earn a minimum GPA of 3.0 or a final course grade of B. Students who do not maintain SAP are subject to the Academic Probation Policy.

 If you have specific questions or concerns not addressed here, contact email@example.com for clarification.